-Leftover oatmeal pancakes are a wonderful way to use up leftover oatmeal.
-They are nutty, delicious and wholesome.
+Leftover oatmeal pancakes are a wonderful way to use up cooked oats.
+They are nutty, delicious, and wholesome.

 What type of oats to use

 I normally use cooked rolled oats to make these pancakes.
 But I see no reason why steel-cut oats wouldn’t work just as well if that’s what you have.

 I wouldn’t use instant oatmeal in this recipe, though.
 It’s not very tasty in my opinion, and its texture is flat and very different than the toothsome texture of cooked rolled oats.

 I lightly sweeten them with just a tablespoon of honey.
 I find that this amount of sweetener is perfect, and then I don’t need to top the pancakes with anything sweet.
 Instead, I simply top them with melted unsalted butter.

 This depends on your dietary goals.
 It’s not a low-carb recipe and it’s not paleo.
 But if you’re not on one of these special diets, I do think it’s a good choice.

 This recipe is made from a short list of wholesome ingredients, and oats are very healthy.